Here is the listing of C programming examples on Mathematical Functions:

 1. C Examples on Mathematical Calculations

-The following section contains programs which demonstrate mathematical calculations.
+The C programs in this section which demonstrate mathematical calculations.
 These include calculating simple interest, finding out the roots of a quadratic equation and simulating a simple calculator.

 C Program to Calculate the Simple Interest

 C Program to Find out the Roots of a Quadratic Equation

 A Fibonacci number is the number in which the first two numbers are 1 and 1 and the succeeding number is the sum of the two preceding numbers.
 This section contains C programs to generate fibonacci series and to find the Nth fibonacci number using recursion.

 C Program to find the Nth Fibonacci Number using Recursion